annashipman/annashipman.github.io/_posts/2019-01-16-finding-next-level-job.md

 This was quite an interesting exercise, because it made me realise some things that are really important to me but it wouldn't necessarily have occurred to me to mention to a recruiter.

 For example, I cycle to work.
 This is a hugely important part of my life and I realised that when I see a job I'm interested in, the first thing I do is find out where the main location is, and then calculate the cycle time using [Citymapper](https://citymapper.com/).
 If it's too long a bike ride, that's it, the job is out of contention.
-The interesting bit was that this was an almost unconcious process I was going through – the location was completely non-negotiable, but it didn't appear in my list of characteristics of my ideal job.
+The interesting bit was that this was an almost unconscious process I was going through – the location was completely non-negotiable, but it didn't appear in my list of characteristics of my ideal job.

 Apart from cycling, I came up with a list of what I was looking for.
 It included:
 - Needs to be in an organisation that is doing something worthwhile (not, for example, Facebook).